You are here

 - Names and contact information for three former research and/or clinical mentors who can serve as references.

 Suitable applicants will be contacted to discuss the program, and a subset of those applicants will be invited to NIH in Bethesda, Maryland, to interview with the faculty of the institute.
 Acceptance into the program will be offered to qualified applicants, at which point they should identify a mentor and begin to design the research project.
-In the first 2 months, a brief written proposal and presentation will be prepared by the applicant with the assistance and concurrence of the mentor.
+In the first two months, a brief written proposal and presentation will be prepared by the applicant with the assistance and concurrence of the mentor.

 The deadline for applications is October 31 of the year preceding the typical July 1 starting date.